 Over 70 miles of dog-friendly trails weave across Anthony Chabot Regional Park in Castro Valley.
 Just 9 miles from the center of Oakland, the park still feels private and remote.
 The recreation facilities near the Lake Chabot Marina draw a crowd, but small parking lots at trailhead staging areas are dispersed throughout the park.
 Since you can start your hike at more that a dozen different locations, your fur family can try a different hike every weekend.

-A sprawling 3,300 acres, Anthony Chabot is also part adjacent to Redwood Regional Park to the west and Lake Chabot Regional Park to the east.
+A sprawling 3,300 acres, Anthony Chabot is also partly adjacent to Redwood Regional Park to the west and Lake Chabot Regional Park to the east.
 The trail system connects all three parks, meaning your pack can explore more than 5,000 contiguous acres.
 You'll find plenty of open grassland and chaparral, ideal for soaking up sunshine on a warm spring day.
 If the sun gets too intense in summer, though, there are shadier hikes among tall redwoods elsewhere in the park.

 Do Fido and Fifi like their independence?
 They'll love the laid-back leash policy here!
 Dogs are welcome to explore under voice control on most trails.
 A few trails require leashes, and please heed the signs: restrictions are in place to protect pups from encounters with wildlife.
 Doggos must also be on-leash in parking areas, recreation areas, and trailheads.
 For the most part, though, your pups can celebrate their freedom at Anthony Chabot.